ashaduri/gsmartcontrol/trunk/gsmartcontrol/README.txt

 -?, --help - Show help options.

+-l, --no-locale - Don't use system locale.

 -V, --version - Display version information.

--l, --no-locale - Disable locale.

 --no-scan - Don't scan devices on startup.

 --no-hide-tabs - Don't hide non-identity tabs when SMART is disabled.
+Useful for debugging.

 --add-virtual - Load smartctl data from file, creating a virtual drive.
+You can specify this option multiple times.

 --add-device - Add this device to device list.
-The format of the device is
-    "<device>::<type>::<extra_args>", where type and extra_args are optional.
+The format of the device is "<device>::<type>::<extra_args>", where type and extra_args are optional.
 This option is useful with --no-scan to list certain drives only.
 You can specify this option multiple times.
-    Example: --add-device /dev/sda --add-device /dev/twa0::3ware,2
+Example: --add-device /dev/sda --add-device /dev/twa0::3ware,2 --add-device
-    --add-device '/dev/sdb::::-T permissive'
+'/dev/sdb::::-T permissive'.

 -v, --verbose - Enable verbose logging; same as --verbosity-level 5.